 Rejuvenate in paradise.
-Not just a yoga paradise; paradise.period.
-The small, magical island is known as a yoga retreat mecca for many reasons, and Soulshine Bali just added another.
-This magical center is dedicated to bringing people together to practice yoga, meditation, to feel music and to dance it all away.
+Not just a yoga paradise; paradise, period.
+The small, magical island of Bali is known as a yoga retreat mecca for many reasons, and Soulshine Bali just added another.
+This wonderful yoga retreat center is dedicated to bringing people together to practice yoga, meditate, feel music and dance it all away.

 Located just outside of Ubud, Soulshine follows local customs, architecture and harmony.
-The exquisitely designed main building, the Terrace Villa building, the Lotus Villa building and grounds hosts a river, tropical gardens and several ornate ponds.
-Covered by a traditional balinese roof, the open air yoga studio on the third floor overlooks some of the most spectacular rice terraces, temples and greenest jungle in the world.
+The exquisitely designed main building, Terrace Villa building, Lotus Villa building and grounds host a river, tropical gardens and several ornate ponds.
+Covered by a traditional Balinese roof, the open air yoga studio on the third floor overlooks some of the most spectacular rice terraces, temples and greenest jungle in the world.

 Jump into the local artisan scene in Ubud, journey to the beach and explore temples, mountain tops and Balinese culture.
 Welcome to beauty.
 Welcome to enrichment.
 Welcome to Bali.

 Lotus Villas: The Lotus Villa rooms are basic-luxury villas.
 These are smaller rooms that each offer air-con and built in wardrobes.
 All rooms have a pond or garden view.
-Each floor of the two story Lotus Villa building have their own bathrooms each with two wash basins, showers and toilets.
-Two single beds or one king available in each room.
-The ground floor rooms 1 – 3 share the downstairs facilities while the second floor rooms 4-7 share the upstairs facilities.
+Each room in the Lotus Villa building has its own private bathroom (not en suite) with two single beds or one king available in each room.

 The Terrace Villa hosts five different types of rooms.
 Each has unique amenities as outlines below: